How to make turmeric paste to stir in your Golden Milk or Golden Tea. This an easy recipe for a golden paste that keeps

 - fresh lemon juice to taste

-- Pour the water into a small pan and bring to a boil, preferably use a non-stick pan.
+- Pour the water into a small pan and bring to a boil, preferably using a non-stick pan (Note 1).

-- Place the dry ingredients to the water.
-Whisk well for about half a minute until it becomes difficult to whisk.
-Continue stirring continuously, using a wooden spoon, on a medium-low heat for about 3-4 minutes.
+- Stir continuously, using a wooden spoon (Note 2), on medium-low heat for about 3-4 minutes.
 If the paste is too thick, add a small splash of water and continue stirring.

-- Place the paste into the clean jars, seal and let cool.
+- Refrigerate: Place the paste into the clean jars, seal, and cool.
 It will keep in the fridge for a couple of weeks.

-- To make the golden milk, gently heat one cup of milk of your choice.
+- Gently heat one cup of milk of your choice.
 The milk should be lukewarm and not hot.

 - Add honey and freshly squeezed lemon juice to taste, it should have a strong sweet-lemony flavor.

-Use a small non-stick saucepan, the risk of the paste catching to the bottom of the pan dissapears and the pan is very easy to clean.
+- Use a small non-stick saucepan, the risk of the paste catching to the bottom of the pan disappears and the pan is very easy to clean.

 - Turmeric stains, so if you use a wooden spoon, the spoon will become orange.